-Environmental Citizen Curriculum
+Environmental Citizen Curriculum and Learning Outcomes

 Our Environmental Citizen Curriculum is the cornerstone of all academic programs at Unity College.
 We bring together classroom learning along with the personal values, goals, and aspirations that make Unity College students uniquely qualified to transform the world around them.

 The Unity College Environmental Citizen Core Curriculum, a primary component of the Unity education, engages students in real-world problem-solving using the framework of sustainability science.
 It begins with the Nova Orientation program to promote personal growth and connection to our community of environmental stewards.
 The trans-disciplinary Keystone Courses, integral to all baccalaureate degrees, connects academic skills, including courses in composition and communication; mathematics; physical, life, and social sciences; as well as humanities and the arts.
 As a result, students graduate prepared for leadership in a wide range of careers and environmental issues.

 The FLOs are outcomes we promise for all of our students.
 As such, students will be able to earn their degrees only if they demonstrate competency related to each FLO.